dylanroscover/Embody/README.md

 > Use `ctrl + shift + u` as an alternative to update only dirty COMPs.

-> To view dirty COMPs, press `ctrl + shift + e` to open the Manager GUI, listing all externalized operators and their status.
+> To view dirty COMPs, press `ctrl + shift + e` to open the Manager UI, listing all externalized operators and their status.
 Refresh and update as needed.

 ## :label: Resetting
 To completely reset and remove externalizations, pulse the Disable button.